-- · when the Company has transferred substantially all the risks and rewards of ownership; or - · when it has neither transferred nor retained substantially all the risks and rewards and when it no longer has control over the asset or a portion of the asset; or - when the contractual right to receive cashflow has expired.
+- when the Company has transferred substantially all the risks and rewards of ownership; or - control over the asset or a portion of the asset; or - when the contractual right to receive cashflow has expired.

 Purchases of investments for cash are classified as operating activities in the Statement of Cash Flows as the Company's objective is to generate capital growth through investment in a portfolio of predominantly early and growth stage privately financed SpaceTech businesses.